 - List-based remarketing shows ads to your existing customers to retarget specific ads at them.

-Your remarketing display ad campaigns should have the following two goals depending on where the user is in the buying cycle/journey:
+Your remarketing display ad campaigns should have the following two goals depending on where the user is in their buying cycle/journey:

-1. Awareness: The campaigns are meant for the top of the funnel users, visitors who have had very little interaction with your brand.
+- Awareness: The campaigns are meant for the top-of-the-funnel users—visitors who have had little interaction with your brand.
 Awareness campaigns inform visitors about your product features and other announcements.
 You can run awareness campaigns as a forerunner for your conversion campaigns.

-2. Conversion: The campaigns are meant for the middle of the funnel users, visitors who are more familiar with your brand and its products or services.
-Maybe they signed up for a free trial, or downloaded an ebook, or watched a webinar.
-But, they still haven’t committed to buying your service, so you want them to click on a relevant display ad, direct them to a dedicated post-click landing page and convince them to do so.
+- Conversion: The campaigns are meant for the middle-of-the-funnel users—visitors who are more familiar with your brand and its products or services.
+They could sign up for a free trial, download an ebook, or watch a webinar but still haven’t bought your product or service.
+So, you want them to click on a relevant display ad, direct them to a dedicated landing page, and convince them to do so.

 Whether you choose to run awareness campaigns or conversion campaigns, the key to creating remarketing display ads that work lies with audience segmentation.

-2. Time: Time segmentation involves taking care of three things.
-First, the time duration between the visitor’s website visit and when you show them the first display ad.
-The frequency with which visitors sees ads.
-The time duration between the visitor’s first visit to the website and the time when they stop seeing remarketing ads.
+- The time duration between the visitor’s first visit to the website and the time when they stop seeing remarketing ads

-3. Existing customers: Show your display ads to customers who aren’t that active on your platform; maybe the new feature update can convince them to become more active.
+- Existing customers: Show your display ads to customers who aren’t that active on your platform.
+The new feature update might convince them to become more active.

-Depending on the advertising platform you use your remarketing display ads can have multiple formats, however, the components of an optimized remarketing ad essentially remain the same.
+Depending on your advertising platform, your remarketing display ads can have multiple formats.
+However, the components of an optimized remarketing ad essentially remain the same.

 Optimized remarketing display ads

 Optimizing remarketing display ads involves creating ads that have the following components: